Idaho Falls, Idaho

-Idaho Falls is a city in and the county seat of Bonneville County, Idaho, United States.
-It is the state's largest city outside the Boise metropolitan area.
+Idaho Falls is the fourth most populous city in Idaho and the county seat of Bonneville County.
+It is the state's most populous city outside the Boise metropolitan area.
 As of the 2020 census, the population of Idaho Falls was 64,818.
 In the 2010 census, the population of Idaho Falls was 56,813 (2019 estimate: 62,888), with a metro population of 133,265.

 Idaho Falls serves as the commercial, cultural, and healthcare hub for Eastern Idaho, as well as parts of western Wyoming and southern Montana.
-It is served by the Idaho Falls Regional Airport and is home to the College of Eastern Idaho, Museum of Idaho, and the Idaho Falls Chukars minor league baseball team.
+It is served by the Idaho Falls Regional Airport and is home to the College of Eastern Idaho, Museum of Idaho, Idaho Falls Idaho Temple, and the Idaho Falls Chukars baseball team of the Pioneer League.
 It is the principal city of the Idaho Falls Metropolitan Statistical Area and the Idaho Falls–Blackfoot-Rexburg, Idaho Combined Statistical Area.

 History

 Montana Trail origins

-The area around Idaho Falls was first sparsely settled by cattle and sheep ranchers.
+The first European settlements in the area around Idaho Falls were sparse cattle and sheep ranches.
 No significant development took place until 1864, when a man named Harry Rickets built and operated a ferry on the Snake River at 43°36.112′N 112°3.528′W. The ferry served a new tide of westward migration and travel on the Montana Trail following the Bear River Massacre of Shoshone Indians in 1863.